nacholibre/url-slicer.js/README.md

 ##API
 ###urlSlicer.init()
 Returns promise when publix suffix list is downloaded and loaded.
-You can't use `slice` before init() promise is fulfilled.

-###urlSlicer.slice(url)
+###urlSlicer.slice(url, callback)
-Returns object with these properties
+The `callback` is called with one parameter which is the result object.
 ```javascript
 { domain: 'google',
   tld: 'com',